saarcarmi/GetData/README.md

    Only these columns will be read into the table
 </li>

-For the test and train sets the following is done separately.
+<p>For the test and train sets the following is done separately.
 Please note that code uses a function to avoid code duplication
 <li>The subject list for each measurement is read. </li>
 <li>The activity for each measurement is read and is converted from id to the activity name.</li>
 <li>Both columns are attached to the dataset</li>